fraanfx/cryptoworld/README.md

 1. **Node.js**: Ensure Node.js is installed.
 Download it from [nodejs.org](https://nodejs.org/).
 2. **Rapid API Key**: Create an account at [Rapid API](https://rapidapi.com/) and obtain your API key for crypto price data.
+3. **News Data API Key**: Create an account at [News Data API](https://https://newsdata.io/) and obtain your API key for crypto news data.

 ### Installation